mesabjorn/enhanced-toGETHerTube/README.md

  - Add now playing messages to chat
  - Add now playing to top of video
  - Have a compact layout
- - Widen the chat (autohides video)
+ - Widen the chat (autohides video) - not compatible with the compact layout!

 Radio:
  - Save and manage playlists and let the radio feature add them automatically
  - Add a blacklist for videos to be automatically removed (and manage it)
  - Remove songs longer than certain duration automatically
  - Shuffle playlists
+ - Start all of these features when joining a togethertube room

 To Do:
  - Removal of playlists function: done